RTX 3090 for AI: Best Value GPU for Local LLM Hosting

 | A100 80GB | 80GB | $8,000-12,000 | $100-150/GB |

 The 3090 sits in a sweet spot: 24GB is enough for serious AI work, and the price per GB of VRAM is hard to beat.
 The only GPU with the same VRAM for less money doesn’t exist.
-The RTX 4090 has the same 24GB but costs 2x more for ~30% more speed.
+The RTX 4090 has the same 24GB but costs roughly twice as much for a moderate speed improvement.

 Inference Benchmarks